IBM/cos-trigger-functions/README.md

 # Leverage Cloud Object Storage for Image Processing in a Serverless Environment
 ## Summary
-This pattern will set up a sample application to teach you about using IBM Cloud Object Storage from IBM Cloud Functions.
-There is also a web application component of this application, which will teach you about using the IBM Cloud Object Storage SDK for Node.js.
-In this application you will upload an image.
-That image will be stored in Cloud Object Storage, which will trigger your Serverless Cloud Functions to run.
-Those Cloud Functions will do some image processing and analysis - charcoaling the image and running visual recognition on the image.
-After the analysis and processing is done, the results will be stored in a different Cloud Object Storage Bucket, which can then be read from.
+In this application, you upload an image to a web application that is stored in IBM Cloud Object Storage, which triggers your serverless functions to run.
+Those functions perform some image processing and analysis, such as charcoaling the image and running visual recognition on it.
+After the analysis and processing is done, the results are stored in a different Cloud Object Storage bucket, which can then be read.

 ## Architecture
    ![](images/architecture.png)